vemonet/rdflib-endpoint/README.md

 ### ☑️ Run tests

-Make sure the existing tests still work by running ``pytest``.
-Note that any pull requests to the fairworkflows repository on github will automatically trigger running of the test suite;
+Make sure the existing tests still work by running the test suite and linting checks.
+Note that any pull requests to the fairworkflows repository on github will automatically trigger running of the test suite:

 ```bash
 hatch run test